How to Apply to Medicine at Australian Universities

 Preparing for Interviews

-Once you have finishing applying to universities, it is time to begin preparing for your interviews.
+Once you have finished applying to universities, it is time to begin preparing for your interviews.
 Your interview is where you must demonstrate to universities that you are more than just book smart and can communicate and work effectively in a clinical environment.

 To prepare for the interview stage, it is recommended that applicants have quality work experience and/or volunteer work that they can speak about in their interviews, as this this will set you apart from other applicants.
 This will also demonstrate that you are a well-rounded individual who cares about the community and can excel in a career as a healthcare professional.
-For tips on how to secure work experience during the COVID-19/coronavirus pandemic, please see our dedicated blog.
+For tips on how to secure work experience after the COVID-19/coronavirus pandemic, please see our dedicated blog.

 Interviews are a vitally important, yet often underestimated part of the entry process into medicine.
-If you would like to learn more about the strategies needed to excel in interviews, MedEntry offers a Medical Interview Training bundle.
+If you would like to learn more about the strategies needed to excel in interviews, MedEntry offers a Medical Interview bundle.
 It includes a day long session with Dr Ray (Consultant Gastroenterologist with over 20 years of experience in medical interview training), as well as a university-specific mock interview where you can practice your interview skills and receive performance feedback.

 If you have come this far in pursuing a career in Medicine, there are some important hurdles still ahead but there isn’t long to go!